didoesdigital/steno-dictionaries/README.md

 - Add "U" to `O*R` or `KHROR` strokes for "our" endings in words such as "colour" e.g. `"KHROUR": "colour",`

 - For words such as "practice" and "practise", the basic rule is that the noun form uses the "c" spelling while the verb uses the "s" spelling.
 Therefore, translations have been included for producing both.
-    - For example, Australian briefs for "defense" with an "s" will use `S` in the brief itself, while Australian briefs for "defence" with a "c" will drop the `S`, eg, `"TKEFS": "defense"`, `"TKE/TPEPB": "defence"`.
+    - For example, Australian briefs for "defense" with an "s" will use `S` in the brief itself, while Australian briefs for "defence" with a "c" will drop the `S`, e.g., `"TKEFS": "defense"`, `"TKE/TPEPB": "defence"`.
-    - As another example, drop the `S` or use `KRE` to spell licence with a "c", eg: `"HR-PB": "licence"`, `"HR-PBS": "license",`
+    - As another example, drop the `S` or use `KRE` to spell licence with a "c", e.g.: `"HR-PB": "licence"`, `"HR-PBS": "license",`
 - Use "AE" in strokes for Australian "ae" spellings such as "encyclopaedia":
     - The Australian spelling is used in words stroked with `AE` where it would normally use the long "e" sound stroke `AOE`
     - Briefs form the Australian spelling, eg, "KAOEUPL/RA": "chimaera",